Leucospermum grandiflorum

 Leucospermum grandiflorum is an evergreen, upright shrub of up to 2½ m (7½ ft) high that is assigned to the family Proteaceae.
-It has elliptic, greyish green, softly hairy leaves and initially egg-shaped heads with yellow flowers, later flatter with flowers turning orange.
+It has elliptic, greyish green, softly hairy leaves and initially egg-shaped heads with yellow flowers, later flat with flowers turning orange.
 From the center of each flower emerges a long pale yellow style with a pink thickened tip (both later turning carmine) that is bent slightly clockwise, giving the entire head the appearance of a pincushion.
 Its flowers can be found between July and December.
 It is called grey-leaf fountain-pincushion or rainbow pincushion in English.
 L. grandiflorum is an endemic species that can only be found in nature in the Western Cape province of South Africa.

 Description

-Leucospermum grandiflorum is an evergreen, upright shrub of up to 2½ m (7½ ft) high, that has a single robust main stem.
+Leucospermum grandiflorum is an evergreen, upright shrub of up to 2½ m (7½ ft) high that has a single robust main stem.
 Its flowering stems curve up or emerge upright from their base and carry some short cringy hairs and some straight, silky hairs of about ½ cm (0.2 in) long.
-The softly hairy leaves broadly ellipse-shaped to elliptic-oblong, 5–8 cm (2.0–3.2 in) long and 2–3 cm (0.8–1.2 in) wide, mostly with three bony-tipped teeth near the tip, seldom without teeth.
+The softly hairy leaves broadly elliptic to elliptic-oblong, 5–8 cm (2.0–3.2 in) long and 2–3 cm (0.8–1.2 in) wide, mostly with three bony-tipped teeth near the tip, seldom without teeth.